-Players achieve high scores by combining lettered square tiles to create proper words.
-The words get placed onto a special Scrabble game board.
+Players achieve high scores by combining lettered square tiles to create proper words (e.g. placed strategically onto a Scrabble game board).

 Each tile displays one letter from the English alphabet.
 Thus, players score points by placing several tiles in a row to form a word.

-Players must place all made up words in 'crossword-like fashion' on the board.
-That means they flow in rows across the board from left to right or drop downward in columns.
+Players must set out the words that they create in a 'crossword-like fashion' on the board.
+Hence, words will flow in rows across the board from left to right or drop downward in columns.

 The letters used in the official Scrabble rules game have different point values.
 So, each player must collect their points tally after setting each word on the board.

 Playing words that produce high score tallies is the main strategy of Scrabble rules and regulations.
-The highest scores get based on the optimal combination of high-scoring letter tiles.
+The highest scores are based on the optimal combination of high-scoring letter tiles.

-Play continues until one player has played all his tiles and there are no more to draw into play.
-In this case, the rules for playing Scrabble board game state that normal play would then finish.
+Play continues until one player has played all their tiles and there are no more to draw into play.
+In this case, the rules for playing Scrabble board games state that normal play would then finish.